YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 He tried to tear himself away from its gaze but found himself leaning closer as the dragon opened its mouth.
 They were locked together.
 He was lost in its eye and, in the pupil, he saw his mother's tears and his friends at the Even Fires dancing on without him...

 Then the dragon pulled back, staring, and the spell broke.
 With a rippling of muscle, it leapt into the air and beat upwards and away.
-The surprise and the gust threw Trevose backwards off his feet and the shadowy wings shrunk into the sky.
+The surprise and the gust threw Trevose backwards off his feet as the shadowy wings shrunk into the sky.

 Trevose pulled himself to his feet on legs weak as saplings.